A timeline of 22-year-old Gabby Petito's case - KTVZ

 Roberta Laundrie, Brian Laundrie’s mother, was checked in at a waterfront site at the Fort De Soto Campground from September 6 through September 8, according to a Pinellas County Parks campground check-in report provided to CNN.

-The Laundries were at the campground from September 6 to September 7 and left altogether, Laundrie family attorney Steven Bertolino later told CNN.
+The Laundries were at the campground from September 6 to September 7 and left altogether, Bertolino later told CNN.

 September 11